karthikraj15/Tripify/README.md

-# YelpCamp
+# Tripify

-YelpCamp is a website where users can create and review campgrounds.
+Tripify is a website where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.

 This project was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.